 Problem 2

 A car is moving at a constant speed of 25 m/s on a straight road.
-The engine provides a forward force of 2000 N. What is the total resistive force (air resistance and friction) acting on the car?
+And the engine provides a forward force of 2000 N. What is the total resistive force (air resistance and friction) acting on the car?
 Is the car experiencing balanced or unbalanced forces?

 Solution: